-Yes, if they die under age 75 and the lump sum can be paid tax-free.
+Yes, if they die under age 75 and the lump sum is distributed within the required two year period (so are notionally paid tax-free in the UK).

-The only exception to this is where a member died before 6th April 2024 and the beneficiary was allocated those drawdown funds before 6th April 2024 also.
-Such funds are exempted from the new 'lump sum and death benefit allowance' (see earlier question).
+The only exception to this is where the beneficiary was allocated those drawdown funds before 6th April 2024.
+Such funds are normally exempted from the new 'lump sum and death benefit allowance' on their death (see earlier question).